arremiasz/GeoHunt/Experiments/arjavtri/exp3/chores/Readme.md

     }

 PUT request :
-    /people?firstName={....} - Update info on a person whose firstName matches the request parameter.
+    /people?firstName={....} - Update info on a chore whose firstName matches the request parameter.
 The modified info is sent in the body of the message
     {
         "firstName" : "tom",
         "lastName"  : "hanks",